‘Sex And The City 3’ Confirmed: Why Wasn’t Sarah Jessica Parker Originally On Board?

 SARAH JESSICA PARKER ON HER FAVORITE BOOKS, WHY SHE ADMIRES KIM KARDASHIAN, AND HOW SHE DIDN’T WANT TO BE CARRIE BRADSHAW

 The first Sex and the City movie followed up the hit HBO series in 2008 and followed Carrie Bradshaw as she finally planned her wedding to Mr. Big.

-But her three best girlfriends must console her after one of them inadvertently leads Mr. Big to skip out on the wedding, according to IMDB.
+But her three best girlfriends must console her after one of them inadvertently causes Mr. Big to skip out on the wedding, according to IMDb.

 Sex and the City 2 followed in 2010.
-The four ladies hit up the Middle East for an extravagant vacation to Abu Dhabi (UAE), where Samantha’s ex-boyfriend is filming a new movie.
+The four ladies hit up the Middle East for an extravagant vacation to Abu Dhabi, where Samantha’s ex-boyfriend is filming a new movie.

 Sex and the City 2 did not get great reviews from the critics.
 According to Movieline, the film hit “a new low of idiocy and crassness.”